Belizean cuisine: Kriols

 Like coconut pie and tarts, coconut crust (the grated coconut is sweetened with sugar and baked in a flour crust folded over like a patty), tablata, which is the grated coconut meat mixed with thin ginger slices, sugar and water, baked and cut into squares; there is also the version called cut-o-brute, which is made of chunks of coconut instead of the grated pieces; and then there is trifle, made with half green grated coconut, milk, flour, sugar, eggs, lemon essence, margarine and baking powder (similar to coconut cake); coconut fudge; and coconut ice cream.

 As noted above, fry jacks or Johnny cakes accompanied by fried beans with sausage or eggs make a common Belizean breakfast.
 Both the jacks and Johnny cakes are made from flour, but while the jacks are flattened and fried, the Johnny cakes are round fluffy savory biscuits, often topped by butter or a slice of cheese.

-Among the main staples of a Kriol dinner are rice and beans with some type of meat and salad, whether potato, vegetable, or coleslaw, seafoods including fish, conch, lobster, some game meats including iguana, deer, peccary and gibnut; and ground foods such as cassava, potatoes, cocoa and plantains.
+Among the main staples of a Kriol dinner are rice and beans with some type of meat and salad, whether potato, vegetable, or coleslaw; seafoods including fish, conch, and lobster; some game meats including iguana, deer, peccary and gibnut; and ground foods such as cassava, potatoes, cocoa and plantains.
 Fresh juice or water are typically served, occasionally replaced by soft drinks and alcoholic beverages (homemade wines made from berries, cashew, sorosi, grapefruit and rice are especially common).

 Typical desserts include sweets such as wangla and powderbun, cakes and pies, and potato pudding (pound).
-Usually to be seen on a breakfast table are specially made bread and bun (officially named after them), johnny-cakes and fry-cakes (also called fry jacks).
-In recent years Kriols have adopted foods from other groups as they have adopted theirs.

 Garifuna

 There is a wide variety of Garifuna dishes, including the more commonly known ereba (cassava bread) made from grated cassava or manioc.
 This is done in an ancient and time-consuming process involving a long, snake-like woven basket (ruguma) which strains the cassava of its juice.
 It is then dried overnight and later sieved through flat rounded baskets (hibise) to form flour that is baked into pancakes on a large iron griddle.
-Ereba is fondly eaten with fish, hudutu (pounded plantains) or alone with gravy (lasusu).
-Others include: Bundiga (a plantain lasusu), Mazapan, and Bimacacule (sticky sweet rice).
+Ereba is eaten with fish, hudutu (pounded plantains) or alone with gravy (lasusu).
+Others include bundiga (a plantain lasusu), mazapan, and bimacacule (sticky sweet rice).

-Popular ingredients
+Common ingredients

 There is a difference in the flavors of meats, such as turkey and chicken, from other countries because of differences in the diet of the animals being fed on local foodstuffs as opposed to imported grains.
 Belizean chickens in particular some allege compared to other chickens have an unusually rich flavor.
-Belizeans eat much more chicken and fish, than beef or pork.
+Belizeans eat much more chicken and fish than beef or pork.